-For many, a raw foods diet is a very strange thing and many people just seriously don’t know what to eat during a Dherbs cleanse.
-People think about adding cheese, meat, croutons, or processed dressings that contain so many unhealthy ingredients, but these ingredients are not allowed.
+For the average person, a raw foods diet is drastically different from what he or she is used to eating.
+When it comes time to figure out exactly what you are going to eat during a Dherbs cleanse, the lack of familiarity with this diet can incite panic and fear.
+People think about adding cheese, meat, croutons, or processed dressings to salads, for example, but these ingredients are not allowed.
 Those are the ingredients that negate all of the health benefits of a salad.
-To help you out a little, we have outlined what you can and cannot have in your salads while cleansing.
+In order to provide assistance and ideas during your raw food journey, we have outlined what you can and cannot have in your salads while cleansing.
 If you have any other questions that aren’t answered here, please feel free to call us, chat with us, or email us.

 What Kind of Lettuce Should I Use?

-We advise using Romaine, Green Leaf, Red Leaf, or Butter lettuce varieties.
-You can also use spring mixed greens as the base for your salad.
-These kinds of leafy greens have more chlorophyll and nutrients in them compared to iceberg lettuce, which should never be eaten.
+We advise using romaine, green leaf, red leaf, or butter lettuce varieties as your salad bases; you can also use spring mixed greens as the base for your salad.
+These kinds of leafy greens contain more chlorophyll and nutrients in them compared to iceberg lettuce, which should never be eaten.
 Iceberg lettuce is grafted, meaning man-made!
 The origin of the name is due to the fact that it was made to grow in and withstand cold weather, even snow.
 Iceberg lettuce contains no nutrients whatsoever.

 What Vegetables Can I Add To My Salad?

-As long as the vegetables are raw and eaten raw, you can add whatever you like to the salad.
-You can add things like spinach, carrots, radish slices, parsley, cilantro, red or green cabbage, alfalfa sprouts, celery, kale, or broccoli.
+As long as the vegetables are raw, you can add whatever you like to the salad.
+You can add things like spinach, carrots, radish slices, parsley, cilantro, red or green cabbage, alfalfa sprouts, celery, kale, Brussels sprouts, or broccoli.
 Be inventive with your flavor combinations.
-If you are strict in regards to not eating grafted foods, avoid eating carrots, which are grafted.
-However, unless you buy organic, most fruits and vegetables in the United States today are grafted.
+If you are strict in regards to not eating grafted foods, avoid eating carrots.
+Unless you buy organic, however, acknowledge that most fruits and vegetables in the United States today are grafted.
 So if this is important to you, you may need to start growing your own vegetables.
 If you want more information about vegetables you can eat, click here.

 What Fruits Can I Add To My Salad?

-When it comes to mixing fruits with vegetables, there are a couple exceptions to the rule, because fruits and vegetables should not be eaten together, according to the food combining chart.
-Tomatoes, cucumbers, and avocados are exempt from this rule.
+When it comes to mixing fruits with vegetables, you don’t need to be too strict, unless of course you have a sensitive digestive system.
+If you experience digestive discomfort when you combine certain fruits and vegetables, please refer to the food combining chart.
+Tomatoes, cucumbers, and avocados are commonly exempt from this “fruits can’t be combined with vegetables” rule.
 The best tomatoes to use in your salad are organic Roma tomatoes, cherry tomatoes, or vine tomatoes.
-While Kalamata olives can be a good salad ingredient, they are not allowed while you are cleansing.
 Make sure your cucumbers are not waxed.
 If they are, cut off the outer skin before slicing them.
 Look for organic cucumbers and organic Persian cucumbers.
 Note that if you are having a fruit salad, refer to the food combining chart.

-Can I Add Olives Or Jarred Vegetables/Fruis To My Salad?
+Can I Add Olives Or Jarred Vegetables/Fruits To My Salad?

 No. Even though a lot of salads, especially at restaurants, have olives, pepperocinis (banana peppers), artichoke hearts, or roasted red peppers, these are not allowed on salads while you are cleansing.
 They contain preservatives and other ingredients that are not cleanse approved.